school510587/BrlIMEHelper/readme.md

 * Add "addon_lastTestedNVDAVersion" information.
 * Add rules to ensure input of a single bopomofo symbol.
 * Correct several input dot patterns of math symbols.

+### Version 0.4
+* implement compatibility of braille pattern prefixes by delayed input sending.
+* Try to substitute the most recent braille input on braille input rejection.
+* Change the braille pattern of ∠ into ⠫⠪ (1246-246), i.e. the prefix of ←.